Western Intelligence, Oriental Despotism; Redux? Democratic Occident, Fascist Orient, & Vice Versed?

 Now, if the 460 million dollars fine felon becomes chief of commerce, that’s fine, as long as the masters of the people don’t ask the People to huff and puff about the fine.
 The finer the fine, the finer the master, say the little People, and they bleat, satisfied.
 As a grateful, and hopeful, Obama put it:”Priztker is one of the most eminent personalities of our country“.
 When Pluto reigns, down is up.

 Plutocracy is the New World Order.
 The New World Thinking.
 The New World Emoting.

 To get some perspective on this, it’s good to have a retrospective look at the greatest plutocratic realms of the past, and ponder why extremely wealthy fascism rose, increasingly, in the Orient, while clever democracy rose, occasionally, in the West.
 And sometimes fell, disastrously, for reasons related.

-It turns out that, when Rome became fascist and plutocratic, it turned to Oriental despotism, and criminals, indeed, came to command and control.
+It turns out that, when Rome became fascist and plutocratic, it turned to, and into, Oriental despotism, and criminals, indeed, came to command and control.
+Criminality became morality.

 PERSIA REIGNED WITH ALL CRAFTS; YET NOT SMART ENOUGH:

 Establishing giant, metastatic empires in the Orient is nothing new: the Hittites tried it, they proceeded to invade Lebanon and the rich valleys behind, Egyptian territory.
 However young Pharaoh Ramses II, defeated them at Qadesh, next to present day Damascus.
 Through courageous combat in that battle which defined his long rule, Ramses rescued victory from the jaws of defeat, somewhat miraculously.